Michael Britten: Analysis

-Jason Issacs's performance as Michael Britten was met with praise from television commentators.
+Jason Isaacs's performance as Michael Britten was met with praise from television commentators.

 Jason Isaacs's role of Michael Britten has met with praise from most television commentators.
 Ken Tucker of Entertainment Weekly was keen to Isaacs' acting in the episode.
 "It helps enormously to have Isaacs playing the lead.
 This actor knows how to convey a gravity that contrasts well with the series' airy concept, but he avoids becoming heavy and morose."

 West summated that the cast "really couldn't be better on this series"; "Isaacs [delivered] a stellar performance as the intelligent detective, and loving father and husband who's just trying to make sense of what's going on and probably not entirely regretful to be experiencing a split reality.
 Both Wong and Jones are fantastic as the curious therapists.
 I already wish there were some way we could see these two on screen together."
-The Paste Magazine, IGN, and TV Fanatic argued that Issacs's performance deserves an Emmy.
+The Paste Magazine, IGN, and TV Fanatic argued that Isaacs's performance deserves an Emmy.
 Duguay of the Montreal Gazette thought that Isaacs evoked a reservedness and ambiguity that attracted viewers to his character.